metoppv/improver/doc/source/extended_documentation/calibration/calibration_data_ingestion.rst

 cf_name; units; experiment; and exactly one of percentile or realization.
 Optionally, the DataFrame may also contain station_id.
 If the truth DataFrame also contains station_id, then forecast and truth data will be matched using both wmo_id and station_id.
-Other columns will be ignored.
+The station_id data may be either string or int.
+Any other columns not mentioned above will be ignored.

 A summary of the expected contents of a forecast table is shown below.